practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 This language even has Haskell-style monads implemented: [monads vocabulary](https://docs.factorcode.org/content/vocab-monads.html)

+And: with Factor you can make standalone executables (for Linux) with good portability.

 <br/>

+But:

 > [!NOTE]
 > Getting exception handling right in Factor, even though being a "high-level" stack-oriented language, may need patience!
 Look for examples of _recover_ in the Factor GitHub repository!